c-ehrlich/cs50-scheduler/README.md

 * requests

 ## Instructions (for demo usage)
-1. Duplicate scheduler.bak and rename the copy to scheduler.db
+1. Duplicate scheduler.backup and rename the copy to scheduler.db
 2. In the root directory of the project, `flask run`

 ## Accounts and Events in sample DB